-We convened as a Zoom meeting due to the Covid-19.
+We convened as a Zoom meeting due to the Covid-19 restrictions.

-Other Officers on the call: James Respond, Treasurer; Dennis Terdy, Operations Officer, Gary Tomlinson and Marian Tomlinson, Larry Pitts, and Nancy Hopkins, Secretary.
+Other Officers on the call: James Rospond, Treasurer; Dennis Terdy, Operations Officer, Garry Tomlinson and Marian Tomlinson, Larry Pitts, and Nancy Hopkins, Secretary.

 Memberships are $25 per year or $45 for two years: www.democratsofmilton.com/donate

 Annual Report from the Chair: Jessica Hierbaum read her report

 Covid-19 modifications: Canvassing was structured around the vote by mail schedule.
 Door hangers, and targeted mailing replaced much of person to person outreach.

 The number of PC’s only dropped from103 to 99 and 5 new PC’s were recruited & trained.

 There were two PC special elections with detailed Zoom procedures in place that succeeded with a majority turn-out!